 Aralen Phosphate Side Effects

-Note: This document contains side effect information about chloroquine.
-Some of the dosage forms listed on this page may not apply to the brand name Aralen Phosphate.
+Note: This page contains information about the side effects of chloroquine.
+Some of the dosage forms included on this document may not apply to the brand name Aralen Phosphate.

-Some side effects of Aralen Phosphate may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Aralen Phosphate may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

-Along with its needed effects, chloroquine (the active ingredient contained in Aralen Phosphate) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by chloroquine (the active ingredient contained in Aralen Phosphate).
+In the event that any of these side effects do occur, they may require medical attention.
 When this medicine is used for short periods of time, side effects usually are rare.
 However, when it is used for a long time and/or in high doses, side effects are more likely to occur and may be serious.

-Check with your doctor immediately if any of the following side effects occur while taking chloroquine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking chloroquine:Rare

 - Black, tarry stools